Super Mario World (NES)

 - A possible reason why the sliding and kicking sprites are unused is due to a lack of similar sprites for Small Mario.

-Unused graphics for Muncher.
+Animated graphics for Muncher.
 The ones that appear in-game only have one frame and act as a background hazard.
 These look like they could be used as sprites.

 Although horizontal Podoboos are used in-game, they use a different style and are not animated.

-Bullet Bills were apparently planned as well.
-These could've appeared in Cheese Bridge Area.
+Bullet Bills were planned as well.

-Graphics for a digging Chargin' Chuck, which is strange since they only appeared in one level of the original: Valley of Bowser 4, which did not get ported over.
+A digging Chargin' Chuck, which is strange since they only appeared in one level of the original: Valley of Bowser 4, which did not get ported over.

 A sprite for a clapping Chargin' Chuck.